Games Without Frontiers

 Hanabi giggled at being able to get a rise out of her sister.
 "Well, I really should be going now."
 She said turning serious.
 "Do be careful, nee-san.
 I don't like what's happening and I don't know if I can survive losing you."

-Hinata gave her one last warm smile having recovered from her previous state.
+Hinata had recovered from her vivid imagination.
+She gave her sister one last warm smile.
 "I will, Hanabi-chan.
 I promise."

 With that, Hanabi made her way out to find her sensei again to see the results of his meeting.